A gang steals an accountant carrying 220,000 dirhams in a plastic bag

-A Dubai police witness said that a report was received about the incident, so he moved to the patrol to the site of the accident, where the victim’s statement was recorded, and a criminal investigation team was formed to track down the perpetrators and identify their identities, pointing out that the work team was able to reach the perpetrators after hearing eyewitnesses and unloading CCTV recordings and recruiting sources.
+A Dubai police witness said that a report was received about the incident, so he moved to the patrol to the site of the accident, where the victim’s statement was recorded, and a criminal investigation team was formed to track down the perpetrators and identify their identities, pointing out that the work team was able to reach the perpetrators after hearing the eyewitnesses.
+And the dumping of CCTV recordings, and the recruitment of sources

-The witness explained that the work team was able to arrest six suspects, and they acknowledged in the police inference report that the first accused was the one who planned the crime, and three of them monitored, tracked and stole the accused, while the fifth took over the driving of the vehicle and the sixth cooperated with them, and distributed money between them.
+The witness added that the work team was able to arrest six suspects, and they acknowledged in the police inference report that the first accused was the one who planned the crime, and three of them monitored, tracked and stole the accused, while the fifth took over driving the vehicle, and a sixth cooperated with them, and distributed money between them.

 Follow our latest local and sports news, and the latest political and economic developments via Google news